Lorne Foreshore Master Plan

 A new authority, Great Ocean Road Coast and Park Authority (GORCPA), is due to commence in 2020, replacing GORCC and other land managers along the Great Ocean Road.
 GORCPA will become the Crown land manager and therefore be responsible for the management of the foreshore, and implementation of the plan moving forward.
 A clear delivery plan that stages works over the life of the master plan will be presented to GORCPA.

-GORCC is seeking community and stakeholder feedback on the Lorne Foreshore Draft Master Plan up until Sunday 25 August 2019.
+GORCC sought community and stakeholder feedback on the Lorne Foreshore Draft Master Plan during July and August 2019.
+Feedback closed on Sunday 25 August 2019.
 Feedback received during this consultation period will inform the development of the final master plan.

-Following consultation over summer 2018-19, the key next steps are:
+Following community and stakeholder consultation over summer and winter 2018-19, the key next steps are:

 - Finalise master plan and obtain required statutory approvals